 - Ruffle its feathers and splay its tail.

-Hand-reared parrots are more receptive to petting.
-Birds handled at a young age will be more accustomed to the touch of humans.
+Hand-reared parrots are more receptive to petting, and those handled young will be more accustomed to human touch.

-Parrots have preferred petting areas.
-So, one parrot may enjoy scratches along its chest, while another may only want to be petted on the head.
-Trial and error will determine the parrot’s tastes.
+All parrots have preferred petting areas.
+One parrot may enjoy scratches along its chest, while another may only want to be petted on the head.

-Here are the best places for petting parrots:
+Here are the best places to pet a parrot:

 Head